 The following is a Plus Edition article written by and copyright by Dick Eastman.

-This week’s announcement that a popular genealogy program would be discontinued was sad news, but not unusual.
-Indeed, similar announcements have happened over the years.
-Do you remember Personal Ancestral File, CommSoft’s Roots 5, Carl York’s The Family Edge, Quinsept’s Family Roots, Ultimate Family Tree, or SierraHome’s Generations 8.0?
+Over the years, a number of popular genealogy programs have been discontinued.
+Do you remember Personal Ancestral File, The Master Genealogist, CommSoft’s Roots 5, Carl York’s The Family Edge, Quinsept’s Family Roots, Ultimate Family Tree, or SierraHome’s Generations 8.0?
 Those and a number of other, lesser-known genealogy programs have all faded away over the years.
 May they all rest in peace.

 The reasons for each program’s demise vary, but a few themes seem common.
 Obviously, a lack of customers is often a major factor.
 Developing software, distributing it, and supporting it with a customer service department is not cheap.
 Any program needs to sell a lot of copies in order to generate enough revenue to cover expenses and hopefully to generate a profit for the producer.
 Some programs never sold enough copies to achieve profitability.